 He made his debut against India in February 2020, and took four in his first innings, including the wicket of Kohli.
 Under the English sky, he came back to haunt the Indians.
 He took five wickets, including captain Kohli, Rohit Sharma and Rishabh Pant.
 He bowled 12 maidens, and gave away only 31 runs, at an economy rate of 1.4.

-And this bounce came in use at Southampton.
-Just before Jamieson got fellow tall lad Ishant Sharma caught behind, Indian commentator Dinesh Karthik observed that, with the New Zealander’s high release point (at 2.3m), batters have to look slightly higher than they do with regular bowlers.
-The bounce can throw off even the most established of batsmen, no offence to Ishant.
+Right before Jamieson got fellow tall lad Ishant Sharma caught behind, Indian commentator Dinesh Karthik observed that, with the New Zealander’s high release point (at 2.3m), batters have to look slightly higher than they do with regular bowlers.
+This bounce can throw off even the most established of batsmen, no offence to Ishant.

 But it’s not all bounce when it comes to Jamieson.
 English commentator Nasser Hussain alerted the viewers in the first session that Jamieson had bowled fuller today, compared with yesterday.
 A full 85cm fuller on average.
 And that got him the wicket of Kohli.
 In fact, it was the only ball he had bowled to Kohli on the stumps.
 He had got Rohit with a full ball, too.